Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 The shader function `SampleShadow_PCSS` now requires you to pass in an additional float2 parameter which contains the shadow atlas resolution in x and the inverse of the atlas resolution in y.

+Ray bias and thickness parameters have been added to contact shadows.
+These might lead to small changes to the visual impact of contact shadows with the default parameters.
+Please consider tuning those values to fit the needs of your project.

 ## Shader config file

 From Unity 2020.2, due to the change of the shadow map, HDRP moved the HDShadowFilteringQuality enum to HDShadowManager.cs.
 HDRP also removed ShaderConfig.s_DeferredShadowFiltering and ShaderOptions.DeferredShadowFiltering from the source code because they have no effect anymore.